Trodelvy® (sacituzumab govitecan-hziy)

 AI-generated content may be incorrect.

-Nausea and vomiting are common, and can sometimes be severe.
+Nausea and vomiting can be severe.

 TRODELVY can cause serious or life-threatening allergic and infusion-related reactions.